-Maintaining its reputation for connecting new technologies, companies and end-user industries, ISE will continue to present an exciting show floor, featuring thousands of product launches, as well as a packed education and events programme.
+Maintaining its reputation for connecting new technologies, companies and end-user industries, ISE will continue to look for ways of improving and developing, in order to present innovation across its show floor, education programmes, conferences and beyond.

 Numbers are one thing but they only count if the people on the show floor are happy.
 Companies and visitors attend ISE to be part of the largest AV systems integration show in the world and to build their understanding of the latest innovations and technologies that are driving the industry forward.
 We spoke to visitors and exhibitors at the show to find out how they felt about the latest installment of ISE.
 These are the voices of ISE.

-Since its launch in 2004 ISE has grown year-on-year at a phenomenal rate with each event delivering higher numbers of exhibitors and attendees.
+Since its launch in 2004, ISE has grown year-on-year, with each event delivering higher numbers of exhibitors and attendees.

 ISE is seen as a major launch-pad for manufacturers and service providers to propel new products and solutions into the AV and systems integration marketplace.
-Such activity inevitably attracts the media and in 2017 over 600 editors, technical writers and news journalists attended the exhibition.
+Such activity inevitably attracts the media; 430 editors, technical writers and news journalists from 36 countries attended the exhibition in 2020.